dorelljames/ai-jscebu/src/content/curriculum/01-ai-foundations/index.md

 ---
 title: "AI Foundations"
-description: "Build foundational knowledge about AI concepts and integrate them into your workflow"
+description: "Learn the fundamentals of AI and how to leverage it in your applications"
 order: 1
 publishedAt: 2024-03-19
 author:
   name: "JS Cebu Team"
   avatar: "/avatars/team.png"
 image: "/course/ai-foundations.png"
-topics:
-  [
-    "AI & LLM basics",
-    "JavaScript for AI",
-    "Practical use cases",
-    "Hands-on API practice",
-  ]
+topics: ["AI Basics", "JavaScript", "APIs", "Use Cases"]
 duration: "4 hours"
 level: "beginner"
 prerequisites: